WHYAMERICASUCKS.COM

 Google's own FAQ says Trends gives access to a largely unfiltered sample of actual Google search requests that is anonymized, categorized, and aggregated.
 The same page says the company handles billions of searches per day and therefore uses a representative sample rather than the full firehose.

-That is already enough to narrow the claim.
-The public tool is built to show patterned interest, not to identify the person at a keyboard.
-The help pages I reviewed do not describe a public interface that exposes raw IP logs, named users, or motive.
+That description is not a small technical footnote.
+It is the entire point.
+The public Trends interface is built to show patterned interest across time and geography, not to identify the person at a keyboard.
+The help pages do not describe a tool that exposes raw logs, account names, device identifiers, or motive.

 Google says Trends normalizes results to the selected time and place, then scales them from 0 to 100.
 It also says different regions can show the same search interest for a term without having the same total search volume.